Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

 We note that the first term in the differential, $\d_1 = \Bar\mu$, can be thought of as encoding the failure of the corresponding flag of distributions to be integrable.
 (In the theory of filtered structures, one would say that the symbol of the flag of distributions fails to be abelian.)
 This is further illustrated by the next examples.

-\numpar[sec:super][Superspaces and the canonical supermultiplet] Let $\fn$ be a supertranslation algebra in the sense of~\cite{perspectives}: a consistently $\Z$-graded super Lie algebra supported in degrees one and two.
-In our conventions here, which differ slightly, $\fn_1$ has weight one and odd internal parity, whereas $\fn_2$ has weight two and even internal parity.
+\numpar[sec:super][Superspaces and the canonical supermultiplet] Let $\fn$ be a supertranslation algebra in the sense of~\cite{perspectives}: a super Lie algebra with a consistent weight grading supported in degrees one and two. ``Consistent'' means that parity equals weight modulo two: thus $\fn = \fn_1 \oplus \fn_2$, where $\fn_1$ has weight one and odd internal parity and $\fn_2$ has weight two and even internal parity.
 Let $N = \exp(\fn)$ be the corresponding flat superspace.
 The de Rham complex